Dipesh-Arwat/Food-Delivery-Website/README.md

 npm start server
 ```
 - [ ] Remember to include your Database in db.js and your Stripe Secret Key in .env

+Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.